 \section{Introduction}

-The benefits that users derive from various products such as digital products (e.g., computer softwares and smartphone apps) and electronics (e.g., smart phones, hardware devices, and computers) depends, among other things, on the externalities of users who have contributed to improvement of various aspects of the product.
-These improvements are provided via customers' feedback such as product satisfaction survey resulting in adjusting features and increasing the compatibility of the product.
-Many online forums provide a platform for exchanging information/opinions regarding the product and customers observe the extent of these externalities over time.
-Therefore, customer strategies in such settings with ``network externalities'' will focus, among other things, on not just whether but when to make a purchase.
-This in turn implies that seller strategies must build up the number of early users to increase these network externalities.
-Sellers will try to achieve this, among other things, by choosing the right dynamic price path for their products.
-Despite the ubiquity of these concerns, there is little work on dynamic pricing with network externalities.
+The benefits that users derive from various products such as digital products (e.g., computer software and smartphone apps) and electronics (e.g., smartphones, hardware devices, and computers) depend, among other things, on the other users who have purchased the product before and thus have contributed to improvements of various aspects of the product.
+User's purchase decisions in settings with such externalities, termed network effects, will focus on not just whether but when to make a purchase.
+This implies that a seller will choose a dynamic price path for the product that aims to build the central early user population to increase the network effects and the purchase possibility of the product in later periods.
+Despite the ubiquity of these issues, there is little work on dynamic pricing with network effects.